nlasheras/aoc-2021/README.md

 Part 1 was really easy today, since the *simulation* approach was enough to get the result.
 For part 2 I had to fully rework my approach.
 First I thought on splitting the Cuboids, but it seemed quite complex and it wasn't until I had drew a 2D version using rectangles that I visualized how to implement the *substract* method using recursive *cuboids*.

+### Day 23

+Managed to get the *part 1* answer using the A* implementation but my approach doesn't seem to work for part 2.

+### Day 24

+Did some analysis of the bits of the input but that didn't go anywhere.